swiftlang/swift/docs/classes.rst

 Extensions for classes are more flexible in two respects:

-1. They can contains ivars: these are essentially baking in language support for a side-table lookup.
+1. They can contains ivars: these are essentially baking in language support for the equivalent of a side-table lookup.
 They must be either default-initializable or have an explicit initializer on the variable definition.
 The initializer is run lazily.
+(If the ivar is in the same resilience scope as the class, we can optimize the allocation.)
 2. Members of extensions of classes can be overridden (?).
 Per our discussion in the meeting, I thought this model could work, but in retrospect it might be way too confusing; if you have a base class X and a derived class Y,